HEROEngineer/healthcheck/README.md

 In a production setup, you will want to run this command from a process manager like systemd or [supervisor](http://supervisord.org/).

-Healthchecks also comes with a `sendreports` management command which sends out monthly reports, weekly reports, and the daily or hourly reminders.
+HEROEngineer also comes with a `sendreports` management command which sends out monthly reports, weekly reports, and the daily or hourly reminders.

 Run `sendreports` without arguments to run any due reports and reminders